hotblack86/Tray_TT/README.md

     Moves the hoover using the parsed input.txt directions.
     It returns the final hoover position and number of dirt patches cleaned.

 - Use TDD to build the project throughout.
+Using Jasmine testing framework.

 - Refactor after every test pass where possible, to keep methods skinny and code dry.